 The U.S. tax treatment of the Notes is uncertain.
-Please read carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the product prospectus supplement, and the section entitled "Material U.S. Federal Income Tax Consequences" below.
-You should consult your tax advisor as to the tax consequences of your investment in the Notes.
+Please carefully read the section entitled "Material U.S. Federal Income Tax Consequences" in the product prospectus supplement, and the section entitled "Material U.S. Federal Income Tax Consequences" below.
+You should consult your tax advisor as to the tax consequences of an investment in the Notes.